-The Professional Learning Department will launch a series of online learning courses in 2017.
+The Professional Learning Department will launch a series of online learning courses.
 These multimedia courses are designed for professionals working with individuals who are deaf-blind.

 This course provides mental health professionals with information and resources that will help them assist individuals who are deaf-blind and their support network as they adjust to a dual sensory loss and the impact it has on their life including change of identity, role in the family, communication and social interactions.
 Their support network may include members of their family, friends, the community, and their coworkers.
 Strategies and helpful tips will be illustrated throughout the modules.